The Benefits of Mucuna

 - Supports motor skills and coordination.
 Mucuna’s work in the nervous system directly affects the muscles as well, encouraging fluid muscular movements, proper sensation, coordination, and keen motor skills.

 - Revitalizes the reproductive system.
-Mucuna supports fertility, healthy sperm and ova, proper functioning of the reproductive organs, and healthy genital secretions.8,9 As an aphrodisiac, mucuna bolsters healthy sexual energy and libido.10
+Mucuna is a reproductive tonic that offers support to everyone, including but not limited to those who identify as male and female.
+It supports fertility, healthy sperm and ova, proper functioning of the reproductive organs, and healthy genital secretions.8,9 As an aphrodisiac, mucuna bolsters healthy sexual energy and libido.10

 - Supports healthy digestion and elimination.
 Because it promotes smooth muscle contractions, mucuna can help foster healthy digestive function and promote proper elimination.11